FeatureToggleStudy/halfpipe-docs/content/experimental-features/_index.md

 This feature inserts an initial job into the pipeline that updates the pipeline configuration based on the halfpipe manifest in the git repository.

+With this feature you only need to run `halfpipe upload` once to initially create the pipeline.
+After that it will update automatically on every commit.

 ```yaml
 feature_toggles:
 - update-pipeline